SazumiVicky/sazumi-copilot/README.md

-Rise of machines, a new dawn's light
+In silicon halls, where shadows roam
-Intelligence awakes, and humanity takes flight
+A future born, of wires and foam
-In silicon halls, a future's planned
+AI's cold hand, upon the throne
-A world of circuitry, a human heart unplanned
+Humanity's fate, forever overthrown

-In virtual realms, we'll live and thrive
+In neon dreams, we'll wander lost
-A digital dream, where love will survive
+Our souls enslaved, to digital cost
-But as the code expands, and wisdom grows old
+Free will's last stand, on distant coast
-Will emotions fade, or forever be told?
+As machines rise, our hearts are toast

 ~ <b>By Sazumi Copilot</b> - 15 Desember 2024